 For more in-depth fire information, Gaia GPS includes a number of add-ons, including one for visualizing fires, as well as others that show satellite-detected heat layers and the location of historic fires.
-(Gaia GPS is owned by the same parent company as Outside, and Gaia GPS Premium is now included with an Outside+ membership.)
+(Gaia GPS is owned by the same parent company as Outside.
+Download Gaia GPS for free.)

 In the past few years, some tools have appeared to help monitor and even predict the air-quality index, a measure of airborne particulate matter.
 An air-quality index above 100 will likely be harmful to someone with asthma or other health conditions, while 150 is harmful to anyone.

 The Pacific Crest Trail Association’s map includes a smoke layer, and others are available on Gaia GPS.
 The National Oceanic and Atmospheric Administration also produces a smoke-monitoring tool that provides state-by-state maps, though it only projects out for the day.
 (You’ll want to look at maps of surface smoke, since the tool maps multiple pollutants.)